Quicklinks

 • We explain that a reduction in call times is not a graduation; in fact, without daily calls, sponsees need to rely more deeply on a Higher Power and their fellowship.
 If they are not ready for this step, we do not reduce call frequency.

-• At certain times, it might help to increase the frequency of calls, such as when our sponsees are facing particularly challenging life circumstances.
+• At certain times, it might help to increase the frequency of calls, such as when sponsees are facing particularly challenging life circumstances.

 Doing Service

 • Eventually, we might suggest that they become involved at the chapter, intergroup, or World Service level.
+We can’t keep it if we don’t give it away.

 Practicing the Twelve Steps.

-How do we manage disagreements with our sponsees?
+How do we manage disagreements with sponsees?

 How do we address a break in abstinence?

-We talk openly, without judgment.
+We talk openly.

 • We invite our sponsees to share anything on their minds, including prior breaks they have not revealed.
 We might ask if their measurements were exact, if they overate in restaurants, if they justified snacking on items free of sugar and flour, if they sometimes took an extra nibble or overpoured their salad dressing.
 These revelations can be a relief to the sponsee.
 We celebrate these moments of clarity and honesty.